jenciso/ansible-gitlab-docker/README.md

-## GITLAB
+## GITLAB SERVER

-Ansible playbook to provision a gitlab server running on docker
+This is an ansible playbook will create a gitlab server using docker-compose to running it.

-### PROVISION
+### Provision

-clone this [repo](https://github.com/jenciso/kvm-provision) to create a VM.
+Clone this [repo](https://github.com/jenciso/kvm-provision) and create a VM using this command:

 ```
 ./new-vm.sh -n gitlab -m 4096 -c 2 -i 192.168.122.41
 ```

-### PRE-INSTALL
+### Pre-install

-This step are needed to run our ssh server on TCP 2222.
-Gitlan will be use TCP 22
+We need to run these commands in order to run our sshd on TCP 2222.
+So, our gitlab server will be use the tcp port 22

 ```
 ansible -m lineinfile \